angelo-wf/elsemble/DOC.md

 Block-labels can be defined within a repeat statement and are unique per macro call.

-Macros cannot be defined within other macros.
+Macros cannot be defined within other macros and cannot be redefined.

 ### Conditional assembly